dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 * Increase `co_stacksize` by 2

-* Set CO_OBFUSCAED flag in `co_flags`
+* Set CO_OBFUSCAED (0x80000000) flag in `co_flags`

-* Change all code object in the `co_consts` recursively
+* Change all code objects in the `co_consts` recursively

-Then serialize this reformed code object, obfuscate it to protect constants and literal strings:
+Then serialize this reformed code object, obfuscate it to protect constants and literal strings

 ``` c
     char *string_code = marshal.dumps( co );